elementor/wp2static/readme.txt

 = Features =

  * generates a standalone, static html copy of your whole WordPress website
+ * auto-deploy to local folder, FTP or S3
+ * one site to unlimited export targets
  * specify extra files to include in the output (ie, dynamically loaded assets)
- * multiple export targets allows multilingual sites published to different folders/domains
- * 1-click static site creation and publishing to an FTP server
+ * desktop notifications alert you to when exports are complete
  * multi-language support (English/Japanese currently)

 This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn't allow dynamic PHP driven sites - such as Dropbox.
 You can run your development site on a different domain or offline, and the plugin will change all relevant URLs when you publish your site.
 It's a simple but powerful plugin, and after hitting the publish button, the plugin will output a ZIP file of your entire site, ready to upload straight to it's new home.